 Thankfully, the owner of the cottage actually knows something about fishing, and he had a wide array of both closed- and open-bail reels for us to use.

-After picking up some Canadian crawlers at a local bait shop, we found ourselves at the cottage boat dock, reels in hand.
+After picking up some Canadian crawlers at a local bait shop, we found ourselves at the cottage boat dock, reels in hand, eyes on that inflatable fishing boat I’ve always wanted.
+Ok, next time.
 A tackle box full of arcane, sharp items was present too, but I know what to do with a tackle box like a dog knows what to do with a dual-clutch transmission.

 The boys were both actually quite adept at casting, until my son’s reel got totally hosed (sorry to drop the technical lingo on you like that) and I had to fix it.
 It was a simple tangle, and once I straightened it out, I threw a few test casts into the water.